Sean Lee

 Saved Items: Quick Access Over Navigation Depth

-Through SME interviews, I found that users frequently revisit the same items: Defence forms, Statements of Claim, specific court rules.
+Through interviews with practising barristers, I found that users frequently revisit the same items: Defence forms, Statements of Claim, specific court rules.
 Quick access matters more than navigation depth.

 Saved items and recent links persist in the left panel across all views.
 Return users go straight to what they need.